CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} CCAT Observatory's six-meter aperture Fred Young Submillimeter Telescope (FYST) will provide a window into the millimeter and submillimeter sky in the 210 - 850 GHz band with an unprecedented number of detectors.
-Observations in a higher frequency band than typical Cosmic Microwave Background (CMB) experiments will allow complementary measurements of CMB foregrounds and enable broader science goals such as tracing galaxy evolution through CII intensity mapping of the Epoch of Reionization, galaxy cluster measurements via the Kinetic Sunyaev-Zel’dovich Effect, and investigating stellar life cycles in local galaxies \cite{Stacey2018}.
-Measurements with low atmospheric noise at these higher frequencies will be enabled by the location of the FYST at 5600 m on Cerro Chajnantor in Chile's Atacama Desert due to the high elevation and dry climate \cite{Radford2016}.
-Prime-Cam \cite{Vavagiakis2018} is a first-generation science instrument of the FYST and can host up to seven instrument modules with each module consisting of three detector arrays.
-Initial deployment in 2026 is planned with two broadband, polarization-sensitive modules centered at 280 GHz \cite{Vavagiakas2022} and 350 GHz.
+\IEEEPARstart{T}{he} CCAT Observatory's six-meter aperture Fred Young Submillimeter Telescope (FYST) \cite{Niemack2016, ParshleyTelescope2018, Parshley2018} will provide a window into the millimeter and submillimeter sky in the 210 - 850 GHz band with an unprecedented number of detectors.
+Targeting a broad range of science goals \cite{CCAT2022, Stacey2018}, measurements with low atmospheric noise at these higher frequencies will be enabled by the location of the FYST at 5,600 m on Cerro Chajnantor in Chile's Atacama Desert due to the high elevation and dry climate \cite{Radford2016}.
+Prime-Cam \cite{Vavagiakis2018} is a first-generation science instrument of the FYST that can host up to seven instrument modules.
+Initial deployment in 2026 is planned with two broadband, polarization-sensitive modules centered at 280 GHz \cite{Vavagiakis2022, Choi2022, Duell2024, Vaskuri2025, Middleton2025} and 350 GHz.
 Prime-Cam instrument modules employ lumped element kinetic inductance detectors (KIDs).
-KIDs are superconducting, thin film detectors with discrete capacitive and inductive components, where a significant fraction of the inductance is derived from the kinetic inductance of the Cooper pairs.
-Incident photons with sufficient energy can break Cooper pairs in the inductor to alter the kinetic inductance, which produces a measurable change in the resonant frequency and internal quality factor of the detector \cite{Day2003}.
+Lumped element KIDs are superconducting, thin film detectors with discrete capacitive and inductive components \cite{Doyle2008}, where a significant fraction of the inductance is derived from the kinetic inductance of the Cooper pairs.
+Incident photons with sufficient energy can break Cooper pairs in the inductor to alter the kinetic inductance, which produces a measurable shift in the resonant frequency and internal quality factor of the detector \cite{Day2003}.
 While the initial deployment of Prime-Cam will include $\sim$20,000 KIDs across the 280 GHz and 350 GHz instrument modules, the fully populated Prime-Cam will observe with $\sim$100,000 KIDs distributed across all seven modules.